genkgo/push/README.md

 # Genkgo.Push
-Send push messages to Android, Apple and Windows using one interface
+Send push messages to Android, Apple and Firebase using one interface

 ### Installation

-Requires PHP 5.6 or later.
-There are no plans to support PHP 5.5 or earlier.
-PRs in this matter are rejected.
+Requires PHP 7.1 or later.
 It is installable and autoloadable via Composer as [genkgo/push](https://packagist.org/packages/genkgo/push).

 ### Quality